-Employees of the Council are members of two separate pension schemes:
+Employees of the Council are members of three separate pension schemes:

-- The Teachers' Pension Scheme, administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE). - The Local Government Pensions Scheme, administered by South Yorkshire Pension Authority
+- The Teachers' Pension Scheme, administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE). - The Local Government Pensions Scheme, administered by South Yorkshire Pension Authority - The NHS Pension Scheme, administered by NHS Business Services Authority on behalf of NHS organisations.

-Both schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees worked for the Council.
+All schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees worked for the Council.

-However, the arrangements for the teacher's scheme mean that liabilities for these benefits cannot ordinarily be identified specifically to the Council.
-The scheme is therefore accounted for as if it was a defined contribution scheme and no liability for future payments of benefits is recognised in the Balance Sheet.
-The Children's and Education Services line in the Comprehensive Income and Expenditure Statement is charged with the employer's contributions payable to Teachers' Pensions in the year.
+However, the arrangements for the Teachers' Pensions Scheme and the NHS Pension Scheme mean that liabilities for these benefits cannot ordinarily be identified specifically to the Council.
+The schemes are therefore accounted for as if they were defined contribution schemes and no liability for future payments of benefits is recognised in the Balance Sheet.
+The Children's and Education Services line in the Comprehensive Income and Expenditure Statement is charged with the employer's contributions payable to Teachers' Pensions in the year and the Public Health line is charged with the employer's contributions payable to the NHS pensions in year.